 Otto Bock developed the 9.3x62mm cartridge in 1905.
-He designed the cartridge to hunt large game in Africa and also fit into the Mauser Model 1898 bolt action rifle.
-The cartridge was affordable, easy to find, and had great knockdown power, all factors that helped increase the popularity of the 9.3x62mm among guides and game hunters in Africa.
+Designed to hunt large game in Africa and also fit into the Mauser Model 1898 bolt action rifle, the cartridge was affordable, easy to find, and had great knockdown power – all factors that helped increase the popularity of the 9.3x62mm among guides and game hunters in Africa.

 The case of the 9.3x62mm is rimless, bottlenecked, and holds a bullet with a caliber of 9.3mm or 0.37 inches.
-Bullets for the cartridge commonly weigh between 231 grains and 293 grains.
-Bullets are usually soft point, but are also available in more advanced form including the VOR-TX.
+Bullets for the cartridge commonly weigh between 231 and 293 grains, and are usually soft point or the more advanced form of VOR-TX.
 Muzzle velocities range between a low of 2,400 feet per second and a high of 2,600 feet per second.
-The bullet has big knockdown power with some loads transmitting as much as 3,800 foot pounds of energy!
+The bullet has big knockdown power, with some loads transmitting as much as 3,800 foot pounds of energy!
 This cartridge is often compared with the .338 Winchester Magnum and the .375 H&H Magnum.

-The 9.3x62mm never really attained much popularity in the US, but it did make a serious impression hunters in Africa and Europe.
+The 9.3x62mm never really attained much popularity in the U.S., but it did make a serious impression on hunters in Africa and Europe.
 Hunters have used this cartridge for game animals on the plains of Africa and for moose in the Nordic countries.
-Canadian hunters have also used the cartridge for harvesting all of Canada's large game.
-The 9.3x62mm has even become popular recently among hunters in Australia of Sambar, a species of deer which is exceeded in size only by elk or moose.
+Canadian hunters have also used it for harvesting all of Canada's large game.
+The 9.3x62mm has even become popular recently among Australian hunters of Sambar, a species of deer which is exceeded in size only by elk or moose.
 It's not that the Australians suddenly discovered the cartridge from more than a century ago, but rather that a 1996 ban of semi-automatic rifles made the combination of this powerful cartridge and bolt action rifle a logical choice.